Sexually transmitted infection: Classification

 Until the 1990s, STIs were commonly known as venereal diseases, an antiquated euphemism derived from the Latin venereus, being the adjectival form of Venus, the Roman goddess of love.
 However, in the post-classical education era the euphemistic effect was entirely lost, and the common abbreviation "VD" held only negative connotations.
 Other former euphemisms for STIs include "blood diseases" and "social diseases".
-The present euphemism is in the use of the initials "STI" rather than in the words they represent.
 The World Health Organization (WHO) has recommended the more inclusive term sexually transmitted infection since 1999.
-Public health officials originally introduced the term sexually transmitted infection, which clinicians are increasingly using alongside the term sexually transmitted disease in order to distinguish it from the former.

 Prevention

 Strategies for reducing STI risk include: vaccination, mutual monogamy, reducing the number of sexual partners, and abstinence.
 Also potentially helpful is behavioral counseling for sexually active adolescents and for adults who are at increased risk.
 Such interactive counseling, which can be resource-intensive, is directed at a person's risk, the situations in which risk occurs, and the use of personalized goal-setting strategies.

 The most effective way to prevent sexual transmission of STIs is to avoid contact of body parts or fluids which can lead to transfer with an infected partner.
 Not all sexual activities involve contact: cybersex, phone sex or masturbation from a distance are methods of avoiding contact.
 Proper use of condoms reduces contact and risk.
 Although a condom is effective in limiting exposure, some disease transmission may occur even with a condom.

 "Syphilis is a dangerous disease, but it can be cured".
 Poster encouraging treatment.
 Published between 1936 and 1938.

 Both partners can get tested for STIs before initiating sexual contact, or before resuming contact if a partner engaged in contact with someone else.
 Many infections are not detectable immediately after exposure, so enough time must be allowed between possible exposures and testing for the tests to be accurate.
 Certain STIs, particularly certain persistent viruses like HPV, may be impossible to detect.

 Some treatment facilities use in-home test kits and have the person return the test for follow-up.
 Other facilities strongly encourage that those previously infected return to ensure that the infection has been eliminated.
 Novel strategies to foster re-testing have been the use of text messaging and email as reminders.
 These types of reminders are now used in addition to phone calls and letters.
 After obtaining a sexual history, a healthcare provider can encourage risk reduction by providing prevention counseling.
 Prevention counseling is most effective if provided in a nonjudgmental and empathetic manner appropriate to the person's culture, language, gender, sexual orientation, age, and developmental level.
 Prevention counseling for STIs is usually offered to all sexually active adolescents and to all adults who have received a diagnosis, have had an STI in the past year, or have multiple sex partners.